Ks89/BYAManager/README.md

 ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/BYAManager/home-ios.png)
 ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/BYAManager/home-itunes.png)

-2. Click on Download to start (this action will create 4 different temp files in a directory, because every file represents a connection to accelerate download's process<br/>
+2. Click on "Download" to start (this action will create 4 different temp files in a directory, because every file represents a connection to accelerate download's process)<br/>
 ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/BYAManager/downloding-download.png)

-3. When downloading process will complete, BYAManager merges all parts in one file<br/>
+3. When this process will complete, BYAManager merges all parts in one file<br/>
 ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/BYAManager/merging-download.png)

 4. When merging process will complete, BYAManager starts to check the SHA1<br/>
 ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/BYAManager/validating-download.png)

-5. If the SHA1 of the downloaded file is equal with the SHA1 in the DB, the download will complete<br/>
+5. If the SHA1 of the downloaded file is equal to the SHA1 in the DB, this download will complete and his file will be available<br/>
 ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/BYAManager/completed-download.png)